SedWilliams/SedWilliams/README.md

 ### 🔭 Projects & Interests

-- **Discord Bot Development**: Currently working on a bot using discord.js.
+- **Studies**: Recently I've become very interested in my math studies.
+Having a great time exploring Pre-Calculus and Calculus very deeply.
-- **Web Development**: Building web applications with modern frameworks and technologies.
+- **Web Development**: I'm spending time filling in knowledge gaps using my current Computer Science courses at SFSU.
-- **Open Source**: Contributing to open-source projects and collaborating with the community.
+- **Open Source**: Exploring how to contribute to open-source projects and collaborte with the OSS community.

 ### 🌱 Skills & Technologies